-Finally, a related literature examines the effect of debt relief on access to credit, in the sense that bankruptcy provisions affect incentives for the ex-post supply of credit, and effectively worsen the financial access of poorer borrowers.
-In line with this prediction, some studies find that households have less access to credit after receiving debt relief through bankruptcy protection (Cohen-Cole et al., 2013; Han and Li, 2011), presumably because lenders perceive these borrowers as having observably higher default risk.
+Finally, a related literature examines the effect of debt relief on access to credit.
+Some studies find that households have less access to credit after receiving debt relief through bankruptcy protection (Cohen-Cole et al., 2013; Han and Li, 2011), presumably because lenders perceive these borrowers as having observably higher default risk.
 However, consistent with my results showing that Chapter 7 recipients have access to secured lending such as Mortgages and UCC loans, Dobbie et al. (2015) also find that Chapter 13 recipients have significantly more access to mortgages; however they do not find significant results for unsecured debt.